 Microsoft is always working to stay one step ahead of cyber-criminals.
 Therefore the Azure AD Identity Protection team continually look for commonly used and compromised passwords.
 They then block those passwords that are deemed too common in what is called the global banned password list.
 Cyber-criminals also use similar strategies in their attacks, therefore Microsoft does not publish the contents of this list publicly.
 These vulnerable passwords are blocked before they become a real threat to Microsoft's customers.
 For more information about current security efforts, see the Microsoft Security Intelligence Report.

-Preview: Custom banned password list
+Custom banned password list

 Some organizations may want to take security one step further by adding their own customizations on top of the global banned password list in what Microsoft calls the custom banned password list.
 Enterprise customers like Contoso could then choose to block variants of their brand names, company-specific terms, or other items.